ahmadiehsan/personal_docs/docs/software/languages/c_sharp_and_dot_net/basic_concepts/data_types.md

 <img src="image3.jpg" style="width:2.575in" />

-- When we aren’t sure about the incoming type, we will store it in a variable with object type and after that we will using unboxing for converting it to the proper type
+- When we aren't sure about the incoming type, we will store it in a variable with object type and after that we will using unboxing for converting it to the proper type

 ## Types